Pramod0605/ai-document-presentation-v2/replit.md

 - **Frontend**: Vanilla HTML5/JavaScript video player with a YouTube-style interface.
 The player supports dynamic layouts for different section types, subtitle synchronization, and chroma key avatar overlay.
 - **LLM Pipeline**: Large documents are processed in chunks to avoid truncation.
 A Flash Chunker identifies logical topic boundaries, a Pro Director generates presentation JSON for each chunk, and a Merger combines outputs.
 A Flash LLM Validator semantically checks visual beat content.
 - **Video Rendering**: A dual renderer system is employed: Manim for mathematical animations and WAN/kie.ai for conceptual science videos.
 The system supports per-beat video rendering.
-- **Audio**: Narakeet TTS is primarily used with an Indian male voice (ravi), with gTTS as a fallback.
+- **Audio**: Narakeet TTS with Indian male voice (ravi).
+Uses streaming API for short text, polling API for long text.
+No fallback - fails if API unavailable.
 - **Job Processing**: An asynchronous job processing system allows for submitting PDF/Markdown files and polling for real-time progress updates.
 Each job creates a self-contained folder with all generated assets.

 ### UI/UX Decisions